 - Group B Strep is a common bacterium in adults that can cause serious illness in newborns.
 The test, given at 36 weeks, involves swabbing your vagina and rectum.
 If positive, you’ll be given antibiotics during labor to prevent passing it to your baby.

 Talk with your WellStar healthcare team ahead of time about:

 - Your options and preferences for labor and delivery

 - When to go to the birthing center

 - Any other questions or concerns you have as you near your delivery date

-- Purchase your infant car seat, and make an appointment to visit the Safe Kids Child Safety Seat Inspection Station at the Cobb County Safety Village for a demonstration on how to properly install a child safety seat.
+- Safe Kids Child Safety Seat Inspection Station at the Cobb County Safety Village for a demonstration on how to properly install a child safety seat.

 - Sign up for a tour of the Women’s Center by calling 770-956-STAR (7827).